Rockfella/movematch/README.md

 ---

 ## How to use

+### Add your recordings and arrange clips

 Start by adding your recordings, it can be one large file or multiple smaller ones:

 Link to gif scene 0...

+### Set Master Clock

 After that, set the master clock and move the clips using the Move function.

 [See how](https://i.imgur.com/2u7YDm0.gif)

-### Add your recordings

-Detailed information or points related to Subsection 2.1.

-... and so on.

-### Arrange Clips

-Detailed information or points related to Subsection 2.1.

-... and so on.

-### Set Master Clock

-Detailed information or points related to Subsection 2.1.

-... and so on.

 ### Set Cuts - annotation

-Detailed information or points related to Subsection 2.1.

-... and so on.
+Press the Calibration or Scene button

 ### Create ffmpeg script and run

-Detailed information or points related to Subsection 2.1.

-... and so on.
+Remember to save the .blend file in the same directory as the video clips, then press the Create FFMPEG button.
+This creates a .bat file with the same file name as the blend file.
+Open it in the same directory as the clips and blend file.

+The .bat file uses ffmpeg to cut out the right portions of the video clips and copies them to a new project folder.

 ---

 ---